LouisBennetto/LouisBennetto/README.md

 <h1>Louis Bennetto</h1>

 <h2>About me</h2>
-<a>I am a Mathematics Student at Durham University with particular interest in probability, statistics and numerical methods and their applications in computional finance and biological modeling.</a>
+<a>I am a Mathematics Student at Durham University with particular interest in probability, statistics and numerical methods and their applications in computational finance and biological modeling.</a>

 <h2>👨‍💻 Projects:</h2>

-- <b>Monte Carlo</b>
+- <b></b>
   - [](https://github.com/LouisBennetto/)
-  -

 <h2> 🤳 Connect with me:</h2>